 6.2.3 We offer customers up to six sessions of online alcohol support based on ‘brief lifestyle counselling’ and motivational interviewing techniques.
 These sessions cover your drinking history, the pros and cons of change, strategies for making changes to your drinking, a personalised change plan and on-going motivational support from your worker.

 6.2.4 Where we assess you to be ineligible for the service at any time, we reserve the right to cease your sessions at any time.

-6.2.5 The Online Support Service is not intended to replace the service of your GP or emergency services and is not responsible for providing emergency services, support outside of booked appointment times, physical health screening, and/or mental health or medical diagnoses.
+6.2.5 The Online Coaching Service is not intended to replace the service of your GP or emergency services and is not responsible for providing emergency services, support outside of booked appointment times, physical health screening, and/or mental health or medical diagnoses.